elibus/getdata-033/README.md

  4. source ('run_analysis.R')

 `run_analysis.R` will download the course dataset, unzip it and process the data to create the tidy dataset as requested.
 `run_analysis.R` is cross-platform (followed this advice https://thoughtfulbloke.wordpress.com/2015/08/31/hello-world), i.e. it should work seamlessly on Windows, Mac and Linux.
-Still there might be incompatibilities with Windows or Linunx as I did not have the change to test it on Windows.
+Still there might be incompatibilities with Windows or Linunx as I did not have the chance to test it on Windows.
 If case of issue change the `method` option at row 4 to something different (`nativa`, `curl` or whatever you think best).

 This is the line you might need to modify: